Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 Compared to urethritis in the stronger sex, female urethritis appears as a result of various infections.
 If the disease is not treated, then due to the female anatomical structure, urethritis can quickly develop into cystitis.

-Various infections play the main role in the disease of urethritis in women.
-Among the infectious types of urethritis in women, gonorrheal is most often found.
-A woman may develop symptoms of acute urethritis 12 hours after infection.
-If it is not treated, then after 20 days the disease becomes chronic.
+Main role play a role in the disease of urethritis in women various infections.
+Among the infectious types of urethritis in women, the most common is gonorrheal.
+Within 12 hours of infection, a woman may experience symptoms of acute urethritis.
+If left untreated, after 20 days the disease becomes chronic.

-Quite often, women become infected with the following types of urethritis: chlamydial , trichomonas or candidal .
+Quite often women become infected the following types urethritis: chlamydial , trichomonas or candida .

-Candidal urethritis in women can appear with prolonged use of antibacterial agents.
+Candidal urethritis in women can occur with long-term use of antibacterial agents.

-Usually, the first signs of the disease occur at the onset of menstruation, withdrawal of contraceptives or the onset of menopause.
+Typically, the first signs of the disease occur at the beginning of menstruation, the cessation of contraceptives, or the onset of menopause.

 Diagnosis and treatment of urethritis

-Treatment of urethritis requires careful diagnosis, you need to pass special tests for urethritis.
-First of all, this is the collection and sowing of discharge from the urethra (if they are absent, the analysis of the first portion of urine is collected).
+Treatment of urethritis requires careful diagnosis, you need to undergo special tests for urethritis.
+First of all, this is the collection and culture of secretions from the urethra (if they are absent, an analysis of the first portion of urine is collected).
 Laboratory diagnostics allows you to determine the causative agent of urethritis and its sensitivity to various groups of antibiotics.
-This allows you to make the correct diagnosis and prescribe adequate therapy.
+This allows you to make a correct diagnosis and prescribe adequate therapy.

-In addition, additional studies (ultrasound, MRI) may be required to exclude inflammation in other organs (in women - in the bladder, in men - in the prostate gland and seminal vesicles).
+In addition, additional studies (ultrasound, MRI) may be required to exclude an inflammatory process in other organs (in women - in the bladder, in men - in the prostate gland and seminal vesicles).

-The standard urethritis treatment program consists of 3 stages:
+The standard treatment program for urethritis consists of 3 stages:

 • drug therapy;